 Miyawaki Urban Forest Events & Timeline

-Check out some of the photos and videos from Planting Day, including preparation activities!
+Check out many more photos and videos from all Miyawaki activities, including behind-the-scene preparations!

-Over 100 community members of all ages will help to plant, beginning the life of a Miyawaki forest — a restorative method of re-wilding urban spaces that simulates layers of a natural forest.
+Over 100 community members of all ages helped to plant, beginning the life of a Miyawaki forest — a restorative method of re-wilding urban spaces that simulates layers of a natural forest.

 The celebration is part of the Shoreline Historical Museum’s ongoing Miyawaki Urban Forest History Project which began in 2022, when community members were tasked with brainstorming ways to utilize the empty field on the museum’s grounds.